 A dog park?
 In Eagle Rock?

-"Doesn't Eagle Rock already have its own park?
-It seems like the type of place that would?"
+I hear it all the time.
+"Doesn't Eagle Rock already have its own park?"
+“I’m pretty sure I’ve been to one there.”
+“It’s the type of place that would?"

 Big city dog parks by the numbers